POSYDON-code/POSYDON/docs/_source/components-overview/processing-pipeline.rst

 :samp:`ini` file documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Learn how to use an :samp:`ini` file to setup the post-processing pipeline.
+Learn how to use an :samp:`ini` file to set up the post-processing pipeline.

 .. toctree::